Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

 - This season, he's put up 8.9% of the Nuggets' attempted field goals, as he's averaging 8.3 per contest.

-- He's put up 4.2 threes per game, or 12.5% of his team's shots from beyond the arc this season.

-- Caldwell-Pope's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Caldwell-Pope's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- The Heat give up 25.6 assists per contest, 14th-ranked in the NBA.
+- In terms of assists, the Heat have allowed 25.6 per game, 14th in the league.

 Kentavious Caldwell-Pope vs. the Heat